What are the five rules for forming nouns?

 ii) Is the noun the first-person pronoun ‘I’?
 Whenever the pronoun ‘I’ is written, it should always be written with a capital letter.

 iii) Is the noun a proper noun?
-As was explained in Lesson 3, proper nouns are a limited set of nouns that are used to name specific things, such as an object, a person, a title or a place.
+As was explained in Chapter 3, proper nouns are a limited set of nouns that are used to name specific things, such as an object, a person, a title or a place.
 Proper nouns, which fall into four major categories such as are shown below, should always be capitalised:

 Rule 4: Pluralising Nouns

-As was also outlined in Lesson 3, there are five types of noun in the English language that demonstrate singularity (one) or plurality (more than one) in some way.
+As was also outlined in Chapter 3, there are five types of noun in the English language that demonstrate singularity (one) or plurality (more than one) in some way.
 These are singular, plural, countable, uncountable and collective nouns, and each has its own set of rules for correct and grammatical pluralisation.

 i) singular countable nouns